-The Company accounts for the impairment of long-lived assets in accordance with ASC 360, Property, Plant and Equipment and ASC 350, Intangibles - Goodwill and Other which requires that long-lived assets and certain identifiable intangibles be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to expected future undiscounted net cash flows expected to be generated by the asset.
+The Company accounts for the impairment of long-lived assets in accordance with ASC 360 Property, Plant and Equipment and ASC 350, Intangibles - Goodwill and Other which requires that long-lived assets and certain identifiable intangibles be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to its expected future undiscounted net cash flows generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured as the amount by which the carrying amounts of the assets exceed the fair value of the assets based on the present value of the expected future cash flows associated with the use of the asset.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value less costs to sell.
-Based on management's evaluation, there was no impairment loss recorded for the three or six-month periods ended June 30, 2018 and 2017, respectively.
+Based on management's evaluation, there was no impairment loss recorded for the three or nine-month periods ended September 30, 2018.